 Tofu Fish in Spicy Sauce was prepared with flounder and tofu in a spicy brown sauce.
 I am not a tofu lover, but the fish was excellent.

 Double Sauteed Pork was my favorite dish of the evening.
-Pork with green and red peppers and black bean was a little spicy and really good.
+Pork with green and red peppers and black beans was a little spicy and really good.

 All for now,